kedro-org/kedro/docs/source/data/how_to_create_a_custom_dataset.md

 ## AbstractDataset

 If you are a contributor and would like to submit a new dataset, you must extend the {py:class}`~kedro.io.AbstractDataset` interface or {py:class}`~kedro.io.AbstractVersionedDataset` interface if you plan to support versioning.
-It requires subclasses to override the `_load` and `_save` and provides `load` and `save` methods that enrich the corresponding private methods with uniform error handling.
+It requires subclasses to implement the `load` and `save` methods while providing wrappers that enrich the corresponding methods with uniform error handling.
 It also requires subclasses to override `_describe`, which is used in logging the internal information about the instances of your custom `AbstractDataset` implementation.

 ## Scenario